 MJFLA loans money, interest-free, with funds that have been donated by individuals in our community.
 As the loans are repaid, those payments are recycled into more loans.
 In this way, borrowers actually save money as they are able to resolve their own financial situations without additional costs.
 Also, as they repay their loans, MJFLA clients are actually "paying it forward" to help others.

 What is needed to get a loan?

 In order to get a loan, one must be at least 18 years old, have sufficient income to repay the loan (in addition to their other monthly bills), be a resident of Southeastern Wisconsin, and must have people willing to guarantee the loan (guarantors).
-For most MJFLA loans of $500 or less, one guarantor is required, and for larger loans up to the maximum of $3,600, two guarantors are required.
-Guarantors are not required for Employee Loan programs as the employer is the guarantor.
+For most MJFLA loans of less than $4,000, one, or sometimes two guarantors are required, and for larger loans, two guarantors are required.
+Guarantors are not required for Employee Loan programs, as the employer is the guarantor.

 How much can I borrow?